World Association of Nuclear Operators

-The World Association of Nuclear Operators (WANO) is a not for profit, international organisation with a mission to maximize the safety and reliability of the world’s commercial nuclear power plants.
-The organization’s members are mainly owners and operators of nuclear power plants.
+The World Association of Nuclear Operators (WANO) is a nonprofit, international organisation with a mission to maximize the safety and reliability of the world's commercial nuclear power plants.
+The organization's members are mainly owners and operators of nuclear power plants.

-It was established on 15 May 1989 following the nuclear accident at Chernobyl (Ukraine).
-After the accident, nuclear operators worldwide began to work together through WANO to improve safety, and reliability and prevent recurrences.
-Experience shows that many accidents could have been prevented if lessons had been learned from previous incidents.
+It was established on 15 May 1989 following the 1986 nuclear accident at Chernobyl, in the Ukrainian SSR.
+After the event, nuclear operators worldwide began to work together through WANO to improve safety and reliability to prevent recurrences.
+Experience shows that many accidents could have been prevented if lessons would have been learned from previous incidents.
 WANO unites every company and country that has an operating commercial nuclear power plant to achieve the highest possible standards of nuclear safety and reliability.
 The organization enables members to provide mutual support, exchange safety knowledge and operating experience, and share best practices with each other to improve performance.
-WANO’s members operate approximately 460 nuclear units in over 30 countries and areas worldwide.
+WANO's members operate approximately 460 nuclear units in over 30 countries and areas worldwide.

 WANO helps members communicate and share information through its five main programs: Peer Review, Performance Analysis, Member Support, Training & Development and Corporate Communications.
-WANO has offices in London, and Shanghai, and regional centers in Atlanta, Moscow, Paris, and Tokyo.
+WANO has offices in London and Shanghai, and has regional centers in Atlanta, Moscow, Paris and Tokyo.

 Mission

-WANO’s mission is to maximize the safety and reliability of nuclear power plants worldwide by working together to assess, benchmark and improve performance through mutual support, exchange of information, and emulation of best practice.
+WANO's mission is to maximize the safety and reliability of nuclear power plants worldwide by working together to assess, benchmark and improve performance through mutual support, exchange of information and emulation of best practice.

 History

-The tragic accident at the Chernobyl generating station in 1986 was both an end and a beginning for the nuclear industry.
-Faced with this reality, the leaders of every commercial nuclear reactor in the world set aside their competitive and regional differences and came together in 1989 to create the World Association of Nuclear Operators, or WANO.
+In light of the accident at the Chernobyl generating station in 1986, the leaders of commercial nuclear reactors worldwide set aside their competitive and regional differences and came together in 1989 to create the World Association of Nuclear Operators, or WANO.

 WANO's inaugural meeting was held in Moscow on 15 May 1989.
 It was jointly hosted by Lord Walter Marshall of Goring, the chairman of Britain's largest utility, the Central Electricity Generating Board (CEGB), and Nikolai F Lukonin, the USSR's Minister of Atomic Energy.
 Around 140 delegates from 29 countries pledged their backing for the organisation and signed its new charter.
 Today, it supports more than 130 members who operate approximately 460 civil nuclear power reactors around the world.

-In 1990, WANO published its first WANO Good Practice on Plant Predictive Maintenance and the organisation begun its Performance Indicator (PI) programme to collect key performance data from members.
-WANO conducted its first Peer Review at Paks nuclear power plant in Hungary in 1992.
+In 1990, WANO published its first WANO Good Practice on Plant Predictive Maintenance and the organisation began its Performance Indicator (PI) programme to collect key performance data from members.
+WANO conducted its first Peer Review at Paks Nuclear Power Plant in Hungary in 1992.
 Peer Reviews became an official WANO Programme the following year.
 WANO made Peer Reviews a member obligation in 2006, with every commercial nuclear power plant in the world having received at least one Peer Review by 2010.

-After the nuclear accident at Fukushima in 2011, WANO expanded its remit to help members improve safety and performance.
+After the nuclear accident at Fukushima in 2011, WANO expanded to help members improve safety and performance.
 WANO identified 12 key post-Fukushima projects to implement in more than 460 commercial power plants worldwide to enhance safety.